• Skip to primary navigation

 Ingredients

-• Flour: This healthy pumpkin loaf uses whole wheat pastry flour and all-purpose flour for a lighter, more tender texture.
+• Flour: This pumpkin loaf uses whole wheat pastry flour and all-purpose flour for a lighter, more tender texture.

 • Ripe Bananas: It's important the bananas are ripe so you get maximum sweetness and banana flavor.